- What’s the difference between taking courses in the liberal arts core curriculum and majoring in Liberal Arts?

-Yes, this is the degree you want since it already includes several English and History courses as part of the major.
+Yes, this is the degree you want since it already includes several English and history courses as part of the history major.
 The three required seminars deepen students’ skills in researching and writing, areas that are evaluated in the state teacher licensure exams.
-You should minor in either English or History as you work with Liberal Arts and Education faculty to complete requirements that will prepare you for a career as an English or History teacher.
+You should minor in either English or history as you work with Liberal Arts and Education faculty to complete requirements that will prepare you for a career as an English or history teacher.

 These courses bring together a small number of Liberal Arts majors to work individually and as a group with a scholar from the Liberal Arts faculty to generate questions for study, research those questions from multiple perspectives, and generate original writing that produces new understanding of the topic.

 According to a recent article in Fortune magazine, “Employer surveys confirm, year after year, that the skills employers value most in the new graduates they hire are not technical, job-specific skills, but written and oral communication, problem solving and critical thinking,” the very skills and habits of mind the Liberal Arts major develops.
 One or more cooperative education placements will allow you to test your skills in a professional environment and gain work experience that will be attractive to employers upon graduation.

 With its strong emphasis on research, critical thinking, and close work with faculty-scholars, the Liberal Arts major prepares students to enter a variety of graduate programs, confident that the broad, deep knowledge gained through course work in the major has laid a solid foundation that will serve them well as they pursue an advanced degree.